 - Pour sauce to complete the tequila mussels and serve.

-View the whole story and get more boozy recipe ideas on my Diva Dish dinner plan, “Hitting the Sauce”
+View the whole menu and get more boozy recipe ideas with my Diva Dish dinner plan, “Hitting the Sauce.”

 Love the recipe?
-Get my cookbok, The Seduction Cookbook: Culinary Creations For Lovers
+Get my cookbook, The Seduction Cookbook: Culinary Creations For Lovers.

 FREE APHRODISIAC NEWSLETTER